jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 He called her 'mom' anyway.
 It was his first word, too.

-"Mahm," said ex-two-year-old, now five.
+"Mahm," said the ex-two-year-old, now five.
 "Did yoooouuuu haf a faaaace?"

 Jesus, that's creepy.
 His speech was coming along, but slowly.
-He still mispronounced and slurred most words.
-It was normally adorable, it was just this particular question.
+He still mispronounced and slurred most words, which was adorable for any other question.
 Ari froze, then placed down the samurai sword she used to cut rad-fabric for new suits.

 "I guess."